zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/DataOps/_index.md

 ### High availability

-When deploying Azure Arc-enabled SQL Managed Instance in an availability group, three SQL pods replicas will be deployed to assemble the availability group.
-The availability group includes three Kubernetes replicas with a primary and two secondaries with all CRUD operations for the availability group are managed internally, including creating the availability group or joining replicas to the availability group created.
+When deploying Azure Arc-enabled SQL Managed Instance in the Business critical tier, up to three SQL pods replicas will be deployed to assemble an availability group.
+The availability group includes three Kubernetes replicas with a primary instance and two secondary instances that can be configured to be readable secondaries.
+This availability groups managed the failover process to achieve high availability.

   ![Screenshot showing SQL MI pods](./capi_bookstore08.png)